ana0209/ana0209.github.io/_posts/2021-11-02-Am-I-Close-Geolocated-Reminder-App.md

 date: 2021-11-02
 ---

-Disclaimer: Several iOS updates later and this app is no longer working as intended.
-I have not had the time to update it, but if you are interested in any aspect of it, do send me an email with your questions.
+**Disclaimer**: Several iOS updates later and this app is no longer working as intended.
+I have not had the time to update it, but if you are interested in any aspect of it, shoot me an email.

 ## Introduction